 Pregnancy and breastfeeding

-Don't take zopiclone if you're pregnant, as it may harm the developing baby and cause side effects in newborn babies.
+Don't take zopiclone if you're pregnant, as it may harm the developing baby.
+It can also cause side effects in newborn babies.

 There's some evidence that taking zopiclone can increase your risk of having a baby born early (before 37 weeks) and the baby having a lower birth weight.
 Taking zopiclone right up to labour may increase the chance of the baby having withdrawal symptoms at birth.